-iSTEM is a NSW Department of Education Approved Elective Course Course details are not included on RoSA Course details are included on School Report
+iSTEM is a School Developed Board Endorsed Course Course details are not included on RoSA Course details are included on School Report

 STEM education is the learning of science, technology, engineering and mathematics (STEM) in an interdisciplinary or integrated approach.
 Students gain and apply knowledge, deepen their understanding and develop creative and critical thinking skills within an authentic real-world context.
 The iSTEM NSW DoE Approved Elective Course covers a number of STEM based fields, including STEM Fundamentals, Aerodynamics, Motion, Mechatronics, Surveying, Aerospace, Statistics, CAD/CAM and Biotechnology.